NickyBleiel/discovery-sf/connect.md

 # Connecting to Data Sources
 {: #sources}

-With {{site.data.keyword.discoveryfull}} for Salesforce, you can connect to Salesforce, Box, Microsoft SharePoint Online, and Microsoft SharePoint 2016 On-Premise data sources and import documents into {{site.data.keyword.discoveryshort}} collections.
+With {{site.data.keyword.discoveryfull}} for Salesforce, you can connect to Salesforce, Box, Microsoft SharePoint Online, IBM Cloud Object Storage, and Microsoft SharePoint 2016 On-Premise data sources and import documents into {{site.data.keyword.discoveryshort}} collections.
 Each data source is stored in a separate {{site.data.keyword.discoveryshort}} collection.
-You can also [create your own {{site.data.keyword.discoveryshort}} data source](/docs/services/discovery-sf/connect.html#private) if you have want to utilize additional documents that are not stored in Salesforce, Box, Microsoft SharePoint Online, and Microsoft SharePoint 2016 On-Premise.
+You can also [create your own {{site.data.keyword.discoveryshort}} data source](/docs/services/discovery-sf/connect.html#private) if you have want to utilize additional documents that are not stored in Salesforce, Box, Microsoft SharePoint Online, IBM Cloud Object Storage, and Microsoft SharePoint 2016 On-Premise.

 The {{site.data.keyword.discoveryshort}} service pulls documents from the data source using a process called crawling.
 Crawling is the process of systematically browsing and retrieving documents from the specified start location.
 Only items explicitly specified by you from the following data sources are crawled by the {{site.data.keyword.discoveryshort}} service: